wildonion/gem/core/contexts/panel/README.md

     <img src="https://github.com/wildonion/gem/blob/master/assets/yewrustwasm.avif"
 </p>

-# functional and macro based design pattern for gem admin and dev panel APIs using Actix, Redis, Mongodb and Postgres
+# functional, macro and access level based design pattern for gem admin and dev panel APIs.

 **🦀 Rust flows in you 🌊**: write codes that are the matter-of-futer flows!

 ## 🧐 Good 2 Know

+* this is a micro service in which all its APIs are designed based on access levels not the database models.

 * to use dev APIs Remember to run conse hyper server first.